 But dating has a negative side, too.
 It can also hurt a teen’s self-esteem.
 It can reinforce stereotypical gender roles.
 Or it can give a teen unrealistic expectations about relationships.

-Teens mature physically long before they fully understand adult issues.
+Teens mature physically long before they fully mature socially and understand adult issues.
 Those include the emotions involved in an intimate relationship.
 This is why parents should be ready to help teens set guidelines on when they are ready to date.
 They also should help teens understand when a relationship is getting too intense or unhealthy.